bart747/mysite/content/blog/crowd.md

 title: "Old Programming Wisdom Beats Crowdsourced Advice"
 subtitle: "Programmers as a crowd, like any crowd, are dumb."
 date: 2018-08-04
+similarTitle: "Henry Ford for Makers: Quotes on Design"
+similarURL: "henry-ford-for-makers"
 ---

 Programmers as a crowd, like any crowd, are dumb.
 People find safety in following popular opinions.
 They see it as something of high value — worth sacrificing trust in their own instincts.